 The steps below are applicable for really outdated Android versions.

 Some unhelpful smartphone manufacturers disable Android's default function to format microSD as internal memory by hiding the option from your phone.
-However, it's still possible to activate this using a PC, no root or special privileges required.
+However, it's still possible to activate this using a PC, no root or special privileges are required.

 The exact steps vary depending on the Android version of your phone.
 This technique worked well with Android 6.0 Marshmallow and Android 8.0 Oreo, however, we encountered difficulties working with Android Nougat.